 KEY PROJECT OUTCOME

-Monitoring and evaluation of the Compensation Project will be conducted through the use of measurable indicators of efficiency, effectiveness, and impact.
+Monitoring and evaluation of the Project will be conducted through the use of measurable indicators of efficiency, effectiveness, and impact.
 Progress will be documented and reported as such, and will be evaluated based on milestones according to the implementation timeline.

 COLLABORATION